on a Creative Brief

 Solution: Make users love how they feel about themselves when using or wearing the brand – loved, secure, indulged, athletic, healthy, smart or productive.

-1. Coca-Cola: “Share a Coke” Human Truth: The desire for personalization and connection.
+- Coca-Cola: “Share a Coke” Human Truth: The desire for personalization and connection.

 Coca-Cola’s “Share a Coke” campaign replaced its iconic logo with popular names and phrases.
 This tapped into people’s desire for personalization, making the product feel more tailored to individuals.
-The campaign encouraged people to find bottles with their names or the names of loved ones and share the experience, enhancing the sense of connection with others.
+The campaign encouraged people to find bottles with their names or the names of loved ones and share the experience, enhancing the sense of connection with others. - Dove: “Real Beauty” Human Truth: The need for self-acceptance and body positivity.

 Dove’s “Real Beauty” campaign challenged conventional beauty standards by featuring women of diverse body shapes and sizes.
-This campaign addressed the human truth that many individuals struggle with body image and self-esteem, encouraging them to embrace their uniqueness and feel beautiful in their skin.
+This campaign addressed the human truth that many individuals struggle with body image and self-esteem, encouraging them to embrace their uniqueness and feel beautiful in their skin. - Apple: “Think Different” Human Truth: The aspiration for individuality and creativity.

 Apple’s “Think Different” campaign celebrated iconic personalities who made a significant impact on the world by thinking differently.
-By associating its products with creativity and innovation, Apple tapped into the human truth that people admire and strive for individuality, encouraging them to choose Apple products as a means of self-expression.
+By associating its products with creativity and innovation, Apple tapped into the human truth that people admire and strive for individuality, encouraging them to choose Apple products as a means of self-expression. - Nike: “Just Do It” Human Truth: The longing for empowerment and achievement.

 Nike’s “Just Do It” campaign motivated individuals to push their limits and achieve greatness.
-By addressing the human truth that people desire empowerment and success, the campaign inspired athletes and non-athletes alike to take action and pursue their goals fearlessly.
+By addressing the human truth that people desire empowerment and success, the campaign inspired athletes and non-athletes alike to take action and pursue their goals fearlessly. - Amazon: “A Smile with Every Purchase” Human Truth: The pursuit of happiness through convenience and delight.

 Amazon’s customer-centric campaigns focus on the joy and convenience of shopping online.
-By highlighting the ease of purchasing and the excitement of receiving packages, Amazon taps into the human truth that people seek happiness and satisfaction in their buying experiences.
+By highlighting the ease of purchasing and the excitement of receiving packages, Amazon taps into the human truth that people seek happiness and satisfaction in their buying experiences. - Always: “Like a Girl” Human Truth: The need for gender equality and empowerment.

 Always’ “Like a Girl” campaign challenged the negative connotations associated with the phrase “like a girl.”
 It highlighted the human truth that gender stereotypes can affect self-confidence and aspirations.
-The campaign aimed to empower young girls and women, encouraging them to embrace their strengths and capabilities.
+The campaign aimed to empower young girls and women, encouraging them to embrace their strengths and capabilities. - Google: “Year in Search” Human Truth: The quest for knowledge and understanding.

 Google’s “Year in Search” campaigns showcase the top searches and events of the year, reflecting the collective curiosity and desire for knowledge.
-By touching on the human truth that people want to understand the world around them, Google reinforces its role as a reliable source of information and connection.
+By touching on the human truth that people want to understand the world around them, Google reinforces its role as a reliable source of information and connection. - Subway: “Eat Fresh” Human Truth: The pursuit of healthier choices and well-being.

 Subway’s “Eat Fresh” campaign highlighted the desire for healthier food options.
-By positioning their products as fresh and customizable, Subway tapped into the human truth that people strive to make healthier choices in their diets, appealing to health-conscious consumers.
+By positioning their products as fresh and customizable, Subway tapped into the human truth that people strive to make healthier choices in their diets, appealing to health-conscious consumers. - Airbnb: “Belong Anywhere” Human Truth: The yearning for authentic experiences and belonging.

 Airbnb’s “Belong Anywhere” campaign emphasized the human truth that travelers seek more meaningful connections and authentic experiences when exploring new places.
-The campaign promoted the idea that staying with locals offers a sense of belonging, encouraging travelers to choose Airbnb for a more immersive and personal experience.
+The campaign promoted the idea that staying with locals offers a sense of belonging, encouraging travelers to choose Airbnb for a more immersive and personal experience. - Toyota: “Let’s Go Places” Human Truth: The desire for adventure and exploration.

 Toyota’s “Let’s Go Places” campaign appealed to the human truth that people crave adventure and new experiences.
 The campaign showcased Toyota vehicles as the perfect companions for journeys, tapping into the aspirations of travelers and adventurers.